maartene/DungeonCrawler/docs/TECHDEBT.md

 # Tech Debt

 ## ⚠️ TODO
-- Make a better initializer for `World` that allows us to pass in a map in a human readable form.
 - Feature envy on `Enemy` from `World` in `update(at:)`
 - Enemies are not bound to a floor